-- Vaginal wall repair Sometimes there is also a prolapse of the front (anterior) or back (posterior) walls of the vagina and your doctor may suggest repairing them at the same time as your operation for uterine prolapse.
+- Removal of the ovaries and fallopian tubes.
+The tubes and ovaries are not involved in prolapse and do not need to be taken out to treat a prolapse.
+The ovaries are usually not removed during a vaginal hysterectomy.
+This is because they can be difficult to reach when taking the womb out vaginally.
+There is a 2% risk of developing ovarian cancer in a woman's lifetime so the tubes and ovaries can be removed if you wish by using laparoscopic (keyhole) assistance. - Vaginal wall repair.
+Sometimes there is also a prolapse of the front (anterior) or back (posterior) walls of the vagina and your doctor may suggest repairing them at the same time as your operation for uterine prolapse.
 This is quite common.
 This may alter the risks of the operation, for example, painful intercourse (sex) is more likely if a repair is done, although it is still uncommon.
-You should, therefore, discuss this with your doctor who may have an extra information leaflet for you about vaginal wall repairs.
-Manchester repair is very often with repair of the front and/or back vaginal wall. - Continence Surgery sometimes an operation to treat any bothersome urinary leakage can be performed at the same time as your Manchester repair.
-Some gynaecologists prefer to do this as a separate procedure at a later date.
+You should, therefore, discuss this with your doctor who may have an extra information leaflet for you about vaginal wall repairs. - Continence Surgery.
+Sometimes an operation to treat urinary leakage can be done at the same time as your operation for uterine prolapse.
+Some gynaecologists prefer to do this later as a separate procedure.
 You should also refer to an information leaflet about the planned additional procedure.